 There are other great options at Verizon

-For as powerful as the Pixel 2 is, it's missing features like wireless charging and expandable storage.
-For a phone that does everything you want and more, look no further than the Galaxy S9.
+For as powerful as the Pixel 2 XL is, it's missing features like wireless charging and expandable storage.
+For a phone that does everything you want and more, look no further than the Galaxy S9+.

-The Galaxy S9 is beautiful and comfortable to hold, and Samsung's display tech is unrivaled.
-The cameras are pretty great, too — the S9 is the first phone to feature dual apertures, allowing for optimal settings in different lighting conditions, and the S9+ features a second rear camera, used for telephoto zoom.
+The Galaxy S9+ is beautiful and comfortable to hold, and Samsung's display tech is unrivaled.
+The cameras are pretty great, too — the S9+ is the first phone to feature dual apertures, allowing for optimal settings in different lighting conditions, along with a second rear camera, used for telephoto zoom.

 So much room for activities!

-If even the Galaxy S9 feels a little lacking to you, the Galaxy Note 9 might be the perfect solution.
-It features the same design language as the S9 with a larger 6.4-inch display and an improved S Pen with wireless capabilities.
+If even the Galaxy S9+ feels a little lacking to you, the Galaxy Note 9 might be the perfect solution.
+It features the same design language as the S9+ with a slightly larger 6.4-inch display and an improved S Pen with wireless capabilities.

 The Note 9 will cost you a pretty penny (actually, just a penny under $1000), but it's the most powerful phone Samsung has ever made, with one of the largest batteries to boot.
 It packs the same great pair of rear cameras found on the Galaxy S9+, and comes with a Snapdragon 845 and up to 512GB of storage and 8GB of RAM.
 If you have an insatiable desire for everything high-end, the Galaxy Note 9 is as good as it gets.